 When you book a flight with connections, make sure you have enough time between them.

 Planes can be late, which may result in missing your next flight.
-I would rather have a one to three-hour layover than to be cutting it close.
-You are on vacation; you don’t need to be stressed out if your flight is running late.
+I would rather have a one to three-hour layover than cutting it close.
+You are on vacation; you don’t need to be stressed if your flight is running late.
 During your waiting time, many airports have a lot of things you can do, such as dining, shopping, etc.

 Research Your Destination.